jeffhhk/racket-web-server-troubleshooting/README.md

 | serve7.rkt | Can the enable-break API somehow resurrect the ability to catch the dropped connection event? |
 | serve8.rkt | The response logging mechanism of serve6b.rkt, ala carte. |

-Each example shows a way of exercising the example using curl and timeout.
+Each example shows in a comment at its end a way of exercising the example using curl and timeout.

 A few other incomplete examples are provided in the directory incomplete/